dirigeants/klasa/guides/Piece Basics/CreatingProviders.md

 		// Update an entry from a table
 	}

-	updateValue(table, path, newValue) {
-		// Update the value of an object/column in all entries from a table }

 	removeValue(table, path) {
 		// Remove the value of an object/column in all entries from a table }